CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation: Abstract

 \section{Abstract}

-Code generation aims to produce code that fulfills requirements written in natural languages automatically.
-Large language Models (LLMs) like ChatGPT have demonstrated promising effectiveness in this area.
-Nonetheless, these LLMs often fail to ensure the syntactic and semantic correctness of the generated code.
-Recently, researchers proposed multi-agent frameworks that guide LLMs with different prompts to analyze programming tasks, generate code, perform testing in a sequential workflow.
-However, the performance of the workflow is not robust as the code generation depends on the performance of each agent.
-To address this challenge, we propose CodeCoR, a self-reflective multi-agent framework that evaluates the effectiveness of each agent and their collaborations.
+Code generation aims to produce code that fulfills requirements written in natural language automatically.
+Large Language Models (LLMs) like ChatGPT have demonstrated promising effectiveness in this area.
+Nonetheless, the LLMs often fail to ensure the syntactic and semantic correctness of the generated code.
+Recently, researchers proposed multi-agent frameworks that guide LLMs with different prompts to analyze programming tasks, generate code, and perform testing in a sequential workflow.
+However, the performance of the workflow is not robust as code generation depends on the performance of each agent.
+To address this challenge, we propose CodeCoR, a multi-agent framework that prunes intermediate outputs at different stages to reduce error propagation in sequential code generation workflows.
 Specifically, for a given task description, four agents in CodeCoR generate prompts, code, test cases, and repair advice, respectively.
 Each agent generates more than one output and prunes away the low-quality ones.
-The generated code is tested in the local environment: the code that fails to pass the generated test cases is sent to the repair agent and the coding agent re-generates the code based on repair advice.
-Finally, the code that passes the most number of generated test cases is returned to users.
-Our experiments on four widely used datasets, HumanEval, HumanEval-ET, MBPP, and MBPP-ET, demonstrate that CodeCoR significantly outperforms existing baselines (e.g., CodeCoT and MapCoder), achieving an average Pass@1 score of 77.8\%.
+The generated code is tested in the local environment: the code that fails to pass the generated test cases is sent to the repair agent, and the coding agent re-generates the code based on repair advice.
+Finally, the code that passes the highest number of generated test cases is returned to the users.
+Our experiments on four widely used datasets, HumanEval, HumanEval-ET, MBPP, and MBPP-ET, demonstrate that CodeCoR outperforms existing baselines (e.g., CodeCoT and MapCoder), achieving an average Pass@1 score of 77.13\%.